-The use of standard global gyrokinetic formalisms for simulating large scale electromagnetic modes is problematic because the derivations of these models [17] order the perpendicular wavelength to be much smaller than the scale-length of magnetic equilibrium variation.
+The use of standard global gyrokinetic formalisms for simulating large scale electromagnetic modes is problematic because the derivations of these models [18] order the perpendicular wavelength to be much smaller than the scalelength of magnetic equilibrium variation.
 In general, the major radius, R, is used as a proxy for the scale-length of variation of the system magnetic field, but actually derivatives of the magnetic field, like ∇B can vary by order 1 across the pedestal.
-That means although the formal ordering parameter ρ/R is small (where ρ is the gyroradius), a detailed analysis may find that certain terms ordered small are not negligible.
-We certainly must keep the variation of the magnetic field strength on the minorradius scale length, which is key to the instability drive.
+That means that, although the formal ordering parameter ρ/R is small (where ρ is the gyroradius), a detailed analysis may find that certain terms ordered small are not negligible.
+We certainly must keep the variation of the magnetic field strength on the minor-radius scale length, which is key to the instability drive.
 So for modelling low-mode number instabilities, with wavelength comparable to the minor radius, global gyrokinetics is not well-justified.
 Drift-kinetic formalisms, can, however, be motivated for these conditions, and because the gyrokinetic model reduces to this formalism in certain limits, we can proceed by interpreting long-wavelength results in the framework of drift-kinetics.

-There are a range of more practical problems that can be answered with global gyrokinetic models as implemented.
-We are using the ORB5 code [18, 19] which is able to simulate the plasma from the magnetic axis out to the last closed flux surface, and includes most of the relevant physics.
+We are using the ORB5 code [19, 20] which is able to simulate the plasma from the magnetic axis out to the last closed flux surface, and includes most of the relevant physics.
 A number of approximations, however, are made, which may not be sufficiently accurate for large-scale MHD motion.
 For example, the perpendicular derivative in the Poisson and Ampére's equations are replaced by a derivative in the poloidal plane.
-It is also conventional to run with an unshifted Maxwellian plasma distribution, which means that the parallel current is not taken into account (an extension was under development at the time of this work to allow shifted Maxwellians [20]).
-In general, large-scale modes are also difficult for numerical reasons, in particular due to the cancellation problem [21,22].
+It is also conventional to run with an unshifted Maxwellian plasma distribution, which means that the parallel current is not taken into account (an extension was under development at the time of this work to allow shifted Maxwellians [21]).
+In general, large-scale modes are also difficult for numerical reasons, in particular due to the cancellation problem [22, 23].
 Although ORB5 includes collisional physics, gyrokinetic simulations will be collisionless in this paper.

-Many gyrokinetic codes, especially global gyrokinetic codes such as ORB5 [18], allow only variation of the field line direction, and ignore the perturbation to the magnetic field strength, which then results in an artificial stabilising effect on ideal MHD instabilities, a stabilising effect from having a perturbed magnetic curvature [23] (the global version of GENE has recently implemented variations to the magnetic field strength [24]).
+Many gyrokinetic codes, especially global gyrokinetic codes such as ORB5 [19], allow only variation of the field line direction, and ignore the perturbation to the magnetic field strength, which then results in an artificial stabilising effect on ideal MHD instabilities, a stabilising effect from having a perturbed magnetic curvature [24] (the global version of GENE has recently implemented variations to the magnetic field strength [25]).
 The perturbed magnetic field direction is usually represented using the magnetic vector potential parallel to the field line, A{\parallel} , and the resulting perturbed magnetic field is then largely perpendicular to the unperturbed field, for short-wavelength perturbations.
-This simplifies the gyrokinetic equation and allows gyrocentre motion to be expressed in terms of an effective potential [25-27].
-However, ignoring the B{\parallel} fluctuation leads to an underestimate of the KBM drive for $\beta > 0$ tokamak plasmas, and plasmas with strong parallel currents.
+This simplifies the gyrokinetic equation and allows gyrocentre motion to be expressed in terms of an effective potential [26-28].
+However, ignoring the $B{||}$ fluctuation leads to an underestimate of the KBM drive for $\beta > 0$ tokamak plasmas, and plasmas with strong parallel currents.
 The relevant quantity controlling the strength of finite- β terms is the gradient of β , which is often strong in the pedestal (due to the steep pressure profile) even when the local β is of order 1%.
 Parallel currents lead to a kink-mode drive, that may be directly quantified in MHD using the energy principle.